pmPartch/CryptoI/README.md

 To the last two bytes changes to c0 will be (g for last byte is 65 and I've determined g for 2nd byte is 20):

-(to be replace in the c0 block.
-Note I'm XORing with 02 instead of 01 since I now need a 2 byte pad) last byte: 54 XOR 65 XOR 02 = 33
+(to be replaced in the c0 block.
+Note I'm XORing with 02 instead of 01 since I now need a 2 byte pad) last byte:
+54 XOR 65 XOR 02 = 33

 2nd to last byte: B1 XOR 20 XOR 02 = 93